tomekceszke/internet-speed-charts/README.md

 # internet-speed-charts

+Set of the charts which visualize internet speeds.
-Website with google-charts visualizes download and upload speeds from ThingSpeak.com channel.
+Data comes from ThingSpeak.com channel.

 ![sample](doc/img/sample.PNG)